 When you’re at The Breakers, you’re on hallowed ground.
 This iconic Florida hotel is listed on the National Register of Historic Places.
 But for all the beauty of the building and grounds, The Breakers makes even the youngest of children feel as welcome as the most famous of guests.
 Camp Breakers has two different programs designed for kids ages 3 to 5 and 6 to 12, with an entire building (complete with its only family-style Italian restaurant) designed just for them.
 You can sign up for family golf clinics on the weekends, use the resort’s bikes to pedal around pretty Palm Beach, or do some kayaking and snorkeling right off of the hotel’s private beach.

-With regular programming that includes a Kids Night Out on Fridays and Camp Loggerhead Kids Club, this beautiful resort on Florida’s Gulf coast is a long-standing family favorite.
-Rafts, kayaks and paddleboards can all be rented at the Resort at Longboat Key Club, but you’ll have just as much fun swimming in the clear warm Gulf of Mexico here or dipping into the resort’s pretty pool, steps from the sand.
+This beautiful resort on Florida’s Gulf coast is a long-standing family favorite.
+Rafts, kayaks and paddleboards can all be rented at the Resort at Longboat Key Club, but you’ll have just as much fun swimming in the clear warm Gulf of Mexico or dipping into the resort’s pretty pool, steps from the sand.
 Complimentary family beach games are on tap on Friday and Saturday afternoons.
 And among the resort’s family-friendly rooms are one- and two-bedroom suites where you can really spread out.

 There’s an old Florida feel to this low-profile, but high-style resort on a pretty Naples beach, where the one- and two bedroom-suites have amenities like separate living spaces and full kitchens that lend a condo feel to your stay.
 Dolphins regularly cruise the beach here, and the Edgewater‘s beach setup has chairs and umbrellas for everyone.
 You’ll feel like you’re staying in a boutique hotel rather than a large resort.
 Other amenities include two onsite pools, bikes for pedaling the short distance to Fifth Avenue, and the hotel’s pretty restaurant, Coast, where you can gaze at the Gulf of Mexico during family dinners.

 The whole family can enjoy a castaway experience just a 10-minute boat ride from downtown Key West at this paradise island escape.
-Sunset Key Cottages is a collection of pastel-colored, gingerbread-style cottages on an idyllic private island lapped by calm waters.
+One of the best beach hotels in the Florida Keys, Sunset Key Cottages is a collection of pastel-colored, gingerbread-style cottages on an idyllic private island lapped by calm waters.
 The spa caters to kids with special massages and facials just for them.
 The resort provides fishing tackle and bait so you can fish off the private dock.
 And other island amenities include several pools, tennis courts and biking paths.
 When you’re ready for more action, it’s a fun ride across the water to the hotel’s dock near Mallory Square.

 At the end of a fun-filled day at this treasured Clearwater resort that’s as popular with couples as it is with families, guests head down to the powdery sand to watch the sunset and enjoy S’mores around a bonfire.
 Sand sculpture lessons are often provided for free.
 And Camp Ridley, the Sandpearl Resort‘s kids’ club, runs programs for kids ages 5 to 10 that put the spotlight on Florida’s native habitats and wildlife for a fun learning experience for all.

 Fronting the beach and right near Pier 60—where Clearwater’s fun nightly sunset celebration goes down—the Wyndham Grand Clearwater Beach Resort is a Gulf Coast family favorite.
-Kids’ crafts, family movie nights and mini spa treatments for your little ones are a few of the ways the property makes children feel special.
+Kids’ crafts, family movie nights, mini spa treatments fo little ones, and Dolphin Tale-themed guestrooms are a few of the ways the property makes children feel special.
 The outdoor, heated pool is perfect for a dip year-round.
 And Ocean Hai restaurant, overlooking the Gulf of Mexico, is a favorite for family buffet breakfasts.